 Benjamin D. Sommer, “Inner-biblical Interpretation,” The Jewish Study Bible, ed.
 Adele Berlin and Marc Zvi Brettler (Oxford: Oxford University Press, 2004), 1829.

 Christopher R. Seitz, Prophecy and Hermeneutic (Grand Rapids: Baker, 2008), 228.

 Karl W. Giberson and Francis S. Collins, The Language of Science and Faith (Downers Grove, IL: IVP Books, 2011), 197–214.

 Ibid., 212.

 The author, an OP minister, teaches at Westminster Seminary California.
-New Horizons, March 2012.
+New Horizons, Mark 2012.

 More posts in this category

 - “All Mankind, Descending from Adam” . . .
-Is It a Necessary WCF Doctrine? by Richard B. Gaffin, Jr. Every Christian who is truly submitted to the Bible’s authority needs to be alert to this recent development [i.e., that the descent of all human beings from ...
+Is It a Necessary WCF Doctrine?
+Every Christian who is truly submitted to the Bible’s authority needs to be alert to this recent development and clear about the consequences of these ...